Kate is a former veterinarian's assistant of five years. She maintains a passion for training and caring for dogs of all types.

-How to Train Your Dog to Walk Without a Leash
+How to Train Your Dog to Walk Beside You Without a Leash

 When we're out walking our pup in our condominium complex, we have to have her leashed—it's just the rules of our association.
-When it comes to hiking the trails near our home, we like to let her have a little freedom to explore unleashed.
+When it comes to hiking the trails near our home, however, we like to let her have a little freedom to explore unleashed.
 We also want to keep her safe though, which is why we didn't just one day decide to unleash her collar and say, "Go, run free!"
 It took a little training to get her to the point where she could walk with us without the leash.
-Here are the steps we took that you can try for you and your curious dog.
+Here are the steps we took, which you can try with your curious dog.

 We built trust in each other, teaching her how to come when called.